firefly-cpp/NarmViz.jl/README.md

 ## About

-NarmViz.jl is a Julia framework for visualization of time series numerical association rules.
+NarmViz.jl is a Julia framework primarily developed to visualize time series numerical association rules.
+Framework also supports the visualization of the other numerical association rules.

 ## Detailed insights
 The current version includes (but is not limited to) the following functions: